Inclusion Zone - with Miss Glover

 Autism Awareness information

-Here are some Autism Awareness and resources/support for our Autistic learners and their families.
+Here are some Autism Awareness resources/support for our learners with Autism and their families.

 Some of these resources and websites/social media accounts may be of help and support to you if your child is on the ASD Pathway or has a diagnosis of ASD.